 This statement is of course deliberately provocative and those who read beyond the headline will find that I not saying that standards are a bad thing, indeed I believe that applied appropriately that they are probably a good and necessary thing.

 It seems I’m not alone in these concerns and I was recently introduced to a blog from Prof. Enrico Coiera from last November which asks “Are standards necessary?”
-This is essential reading and provides a more erudite and evidenced perspective than my own in which he proposes a new ‘Malthus’ law of standards “That the fraction of standards produced that are actually complied with, will with time asymptote toward zero”
+This is essential reading and provides a more erudite and evidenced perspective than my own in which he proposes a new Baton Rouge Car Accident Attorney produced that are actually complied with, will with time asymptote toward zero” You can also check out work comp attorney San Diego to learn more.

 I’ve also been much influenced by discussion with my friend and colleague Dr Ian McNicoll who has spent more time in the standards swamp than me and who introduced me to the idea of a “Distributed Doocracies” as a new approach to developing clinical content standards.